dmaulikr/dinosaur-doom/README.md

 dinosaur-doom
 =============

-An original iOS game; the objective is to head-butt as many incoming dinosaurs as you can.
+An original iOS game made by me and [George Pearman](https://github.com/georgepearman/).

+Objective: headbutt as many incoming dinosaurs as you can by stretching your dinosaur's neck.
+If you miss an incoming dinosaur, you doom yourself and automatically lose the game.

+Built with:

+* Cocos2d
+* SpriteBuilder
+* XCode
+* Objective-C

+Design & ideation: Paulina
+Logic: George